Financial Wellness Apps for Women: 13 Tools That Support Your Life, Not Just Your Money

 9. Gmail & Outlook (Business + Communication)

-These are my must-haves for communication.
+These are my must-haves for communication, despite how boring a suggestion this one may be.
 Gmail is for my business; Outlook is for personal use.
 Without these apps, I would miss:

 It’s basic, but vital.
 And a big part of running any business or managing your life.